Moesif/apidocs/source/includes/collector-api/_users-api.md

 **`POST https://api.moesif.net/v1/users/batch`**

 Updates a list of user profiles in a single batch.
-Users can be customers or end users accessing the API.
+Users are typically a single person or API consumer.
+For updating customer profiles such as for monetization use cases, see [companies](#companies) and [subscriptions](#subscriptions).

-Adding user metadata enables you to understand API usage across different cohorts, user demographics, acquisition channels, etc.
+You can also track users automatically using a Moesif client integration like [moesif-browser-js](https://www.moesif.com/implementation/track-user-behaviors-with-browser?platform=browser) or Segment.

 Any custom user properties can be stored via the `metadata` object.